Core Services Realignment

 Background

-The City is restructuring and cutting seven “core service” areas by as much as 20%, impacting as many as 240 CPPW members (about 30%) who work in these areas:
+The city has committed to restructuring seven “core service” areas and cutting as much as 20%, impacting as many as 240 CPPW members (about 30%) who work in these areas:

 • Communications